Free or Cheap Activities in Vanua Levu

 7. See the Island’s Hot Springs

 Vanua Levu is a hotbed for hot spring activity, with the most famous hot springs being the Savusavu Hot Springs.
 While you may notice steam rising near the wharf at Savusavu Bay, it’s far too hot to bathe in it.
 Instead, head to the Savusavu Hot Springs, located just across the road from the Savusavu Hot Springs Hotel.
-There, the locals demonstrate how the use the hot springs for cooking and can even organise you a hot spring bath mixed with cold water.
-If you really are in search of finding every hot spring in Fiji, then hop on the Waiqele bus to the Waiqele Hot Springs 3km beyond Labasa Airport.
+There, the locals demonstrate how they use the hot springs for cooking and can even organise a hot spring bath mixed with cold water.
+If you really are in search of finding every hot spring in Fiji, then hop on the Waiqele bus to the Waiqele Hot Springs 3km (1.9 miles) beyond Labasa Airport.

 8. Learn How to Husk a Coconut